xiongrxchn/IntelBri.github.io/progress_report_1.md

 At first, we tried to use vibration sensor in the KOOKYE Smart Home Sensor Kit to measure the vibration of bridges.
 However, we didn't realize the vibration sensor only output binary signals until we conduct experiments on the sensor.
 The vibration sensor will output high level voltage when it detect vibration and output low level voltage when no vibration.
 So we have purchased MPU-6050 Six-Axis (Gyro + Accelerometer) MEMS to measure the virbration signals of bridges this week.

 ## Future Plan
-- Build the simulated physicla models of the bridge and install the sensors on the suitable locations of the bridge.
+- Build the simulated physical models of the bridge and install the sensors on the suitable locations of the bridge.
 - determine the appropriate sampling frequencies for both sensors and finish the control part of the codes.
 - Connect all sensors to OpenChirp and remove the anomaly signals.
 - Analyze the collected signals and identify the alrmaing cases.